solarwinds/apm-js/CONTRIBUTING.md

 The lowest supported Node version should be coupled with the oldest supported distro versions, while the newest supported Node version should be coupled with the latest distro versions.
 This is to cover a wide range of environments while keeping the number of images manageable.

 It is possible to start a development environment in any of the images using `yarn docker <image>`.
 This will start a shell session in the image with the project mounted under `/swotel`.
-The environment will also have both the APM test collector and and the OTel collector available at `apm-collector:12224` and `otel-collector:4317` respectively.
+The environment will also have both the APM test collector and the OTel collector available at `apm-collector:12224` and `otel-collector:4317` respectively.

 ## Running tests

-Test can be ran with `yarn test`, either at the project root for all packages or in a package's directory for just that package.
+Tests can be run with `yarn test`, either at the project root for all packages or in a package's directory for just that package.
 Additionally, when running in a package directory, any arguments accepted by Jest can be passed to the command.
 Note that while most of the tests do not depend on the bindings, some do and will fail on unsupported platforms.
 An easy way to run tests on a supported platform is to use the docker environment.

 ## Code style